humdrum-tools/humdrum-documentation/guide/ch38/index.md

 frequency of occurrence of all the pitches, and also preserve the pitch-proximity distribution.

-The UNIX **tac** command can be used to reverse the order of records.
+The UNIX <span class="unix">tac</span> command can be used to reverse the order of records.
 Suppose we had an input consisting of the number 1 through 10 on successive lines.
-The **tac** command would transform this input so that the output consists of the reverse ordering of numbers from 10 to 1.
+The <span class="unix">tac</span> command would transform this input so that the output consists of the reverse ordering of numbers from 10 to 1.

-If we apply **tac** to a Humdrum file, then the result will no longer conform to the Humdrum syntax \-- the spine-path terminators will appear at the beginning of the file and the exclusive interpretations will appear at the end of the file.
-If we use **tac** we could simply restore the correct syntax by hand-editing the file and moving the exclusive interpretations and the spine-path terminators to their proper locations.
+If we apply <span class="unix">tac</span> to a Humdrum file, then the result will no longer conform to the Humdrum syntax \-- the spine-path terminators will appear at the beginning of the file and the exclusive interpretations will appear at the end of the file.
+If we use <span class="unix">tac</span> we could simply restore the correct syntax by hand-editing the file and moving the exclusive interpretations and the spine-path terminators to their proper locations.
 We now have a "retrograde" passage.